djeada/Vtk-Examples/notes/08_integration_with_other_tools.md

 VisIt is an interactive, open-source visualization and analysis tool based on VTK.
 It's designed for dealing with large, complex, time-varying, and multi-dimensional data, often found in high-performance computing applications.
 Highlights include:

-- **Support for a wide array of data formats** from different simulation codes.
+- It offers **support for a wide array of data formats** from different simulation codes.
-- **Advanced visualization techniques** like volume rendering and iso-contouring.
+- Advanced visualization techniques like **volume rendering** and **iso-contouring** are available.
-- **Remote visualization capabilities**, allowing users to visualize data on large, remote computing resources.
+- **Remote visualization capabilities** allow users to visualize data on large, remote computing resources.

 For more information, check out the [official VisIt website](https://visit.llnl.gov/).